CalTurney/ws-tcp-dissector/README.md

 NOTE: An FCPA is only conducted if the data sender's flow of a given connection resides in a capture that was taken on or near the sender.
 Data origination is automatically detected but can be manually set as well.

 My group has used this version for the analysis of packet loss and evidence of protocol violations in TCP implementations for more than three years.
-I have not received a bug report in the past 2.5 years; however, I need to fix a bug I found where in a certain scenario an OOO packet is mistakenly labelled as "Unwarrented".
+I have not received a bug report in the past 2.5 years; however, I need to fix a bug I found where in a certain scenario an OOO packet is mistakenly labelled as "Unwarranted".
 In addition, two minor enhancements and a fix of a minor bug need to be added.

 Do these changes increase dissection latency?
 I compared the latency between the original and updated versions and found very little difference.
 If needed, I can substantiate this finding statistically.